 Finding direction with the Constellation of Orion

 The Constellation of Orion, or ‘The Hunter’ can be best viewed in the evening skies from November to February.
-And during that time, it holds true for both the Northern- and Southern hemisphere.
-Although Orion is still visible in the night sky up to the month of May.
-From the three belt stars, the highest one is called Mintaka.
-The middle one is called Alnilam and the lowest one (relative to shoulder- and knee stars) is called Alnitak.
-In between the belt and both knee stars, there is the Great Nebula, which forms the sword of the ‘Hunter’.
-And the ‘knee’-stars are Rigel and Saiph.
+It holds for both the Northern and Southern hemispheres during that time.
+Of the three belt stars, the highest one is called Mintaka.
+The middle one is called Alnilam, and the lowest (relative to shoulder- and knee stars) is called Alnitak.
+Between the belt and knee stars is the Great Nebula, which forms the sword of the ‘Hunter’.
+And the ‘knee ‘-stars are Rigel and Saiph.

-• Drawing a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam, will show direction True North.
+• Drawing a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam will show the direction of True North.

 • Alternatively, a line connecting the right knee star (Saiph) with the right shoulder star (Betelgeuse – the big red star) will also indicate correctly True North.
 ‘Right’ in this connection means the right side of the figure displaying Orion – which is the left side of the figure as seen by the observer.

-• And the sword (Great Nebula) of the Hunter will always point from the belt to an approximately southern direction
+• The Hunter’s sword (Great Nebula) will always point from the belt to an approximately southern direction.

 Lessons learned about finding direction with Orion

 • The constellation of Orion is only visible for about half a year in the night sky.
-Rest of the year it is invisible due to its appearance at the day sky.
+It is invisible the rest of the year due to its appearance in the day sky.

-• Best time to see Orion in both hemispheres is from November to May.
+• The best time to see Orion in both hemispheres is from November to May.

-• Draw a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam will show approximately northerly direction.
+• Draw a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam, showing an approximately northerly direction.

 • Connecting the right knee star (Saiph) with the right shoulder star (Betelgeuse – the big red star) will also indicate correctly True North.